Willow Weaving and Honest Conversations at Humber Woodland

 The location was perfect too.
 The Humber Woodland looked absolutely beautiful with trees in blossom, wildflowers lining the paths, and birdsong that filled the air.
 The woodland shelter created a perfect space to weave and there were plenty of refreshments to go around!

 Weaving willow in such a place felt very fitting.
-The day brought together my passion for sustainable craft and compassionate conversations, and I hope to hold more workshops there in the future.
+The day brought together my passion for sustainable craft and compassionate conversations.
+I hope to hold more workshops there in the future.

 A heartfelt thank you to everyone who came, talked, weaved, and shared.